Rockies vs. Diamondbacks Player Props Betting Odds

 McMahon Stats

-- McMahon heads into this matchup looking to extend his five-game hit streak.
-During his last five outings he is hitting .600 with two doubles, a triple, four home runs, four walks and 12 RBI.
+- McMahon heads into this matchup looking to extend his six-game hit streak.
+In his last 10 outings he is batting .351 with two doubles, a triple, four home runs, eight walks and 13 RBI.

 McMahon Recent Games